URGENT: Release 16 year old Palestinian activist Ahed Tamimi

 Call on him to:

-- Release, without any delay, 16-year-old Palestinian activist Ahed Tamimi, who could face up to 10 years in prison.
+- Immediately release, 16-year-old Palestinian activist Ahed Tamimi, whowas sentenced to eight months in prison.

 - Ensure that Palestinian children are not subjected to detention or imprisonment except in cases where it is demonstrably necessary and proportionate as a last resort for the shortest appropriate period of time.